 1. The names of the fishermen

 In the Atlantis photograph, the names of the fishermen in the front row are in reverse order to the description in the accompanying text and, as described in Richard Goddard’s account above.
-We have applied the names, to our colourised photo, as per the text.
+We have applied the names, to our colourised photo, as per Richard Goddard’s text.

-The Mayson Beeton photo of the nine fishermen and the one from the Atlantis Hotel differ slightly.
+The Mayson Beeton photograph of the nine fishermen and the one from the Atlantis Hotel differ slightly.

-In the Beeton photo the background is very clear and shows: a fishing boat behind the fourth fishermen who is smoking a clay pipe, the sea and Consett Point.
-In the Atlantis photo neither the fishing boat, sea and Consett Point is visible.
+In the Beeton photograph the background is very clear and shows: a fishing boat behind the fourth fishermen who is smoking a clay pipe, the sea and Consett Point.
+In the Atlantis photograph neither the fishing boat, sea and Consett Point is visible.